iguazio/io_blaster/README.md

 ./io_blaster -c <config_file_path> -o <output_file_path>
 * Notice that the <output_file_path> actual path will be <output_file_path>.log
 * You can add -v option to run in verbose mode (this will generate a log for every request sent and also print worker stats in the end in addition to the workload stats)
+* Notice that in order to run shell workloads with more than 10 workers you will need to edit MaxStartups param in sshd_config to support for more than 10 connections.
+To allow 100 connections run `sudo vi /etc/ssh/sshd_config` and add at the end `MaxStartups 100:30:200`

 ### config format